ircam-ismm/webaudio-tutorials/basics/encapsulating-logic.md

 ## Modules

 The last way we have seen so far to clean our code further was to use "modules", which are even higher-level than classes.
-Once again, we will use a very contrieve example that will allow us to focus on the syntax and general logic, rather than on  specific functionnality and implementation detail.
+Once again, we will use a very contrived example that will allow us to focus on the syntax and general logic, rather than on  specific functionality and implementation detail.

 Let's imagine we need to increment and decrement a counter in some part of our application, and that another part of the application needs to monitor the current value of the counter for some reason.
 One possibility is to create a module file, e.g. `counter.js`, which declares and exports three functions: